Cross-Sectoral Recovery Roundtables (CSRR)

 - To support each other's initiatives: endorsements, augment/echo messaging, combine our voices for common cause when appropriate, etc.

-But what will the Roundtables do?
+But what do the Roundtables do?

 Updated Governance Documents

 CHRC is pleased to announce its CSRR Steering Committee members.
 The Steering Committee was formed to: offer general oversight on the process; give suggestions on the project; and, to serve as an external consultation process if/when need be.
 The Steering Committee is not involved in the minutiae or CSRR workflow; it works as an oversight mechanism and independent discussion board of senior advisors.
 CHRC thanks those who graciously accepted the invitation to sit on this committee: